Fehiroh/Network-Visualization-Work/README.md

 ```

 # Label one position as current posttion
+Because this project is based on acting as a career map, one node must be the current position an Employee has within the company, and all of the other nodes are in relation
 ```
+# Set a random node to be the position an employee currently occupies
 current_position = nodes[random.randint(0,len(nodes)-1)]

 #Create fake salaries to drive Directionality of Graph